Vulcan nerve pinch: Use within the franchise

 Along with Spock, various other characters in the Star Trek franchise have used the technique.
 Notably, the above-mentioned instances with Data and the holographic Doctor, "DS9"'s Changeling, Odo, "TNG"'s Jean-Luc Picard, "VOY"'s Seven of Nine.
 "ENT"'s T'Pol, "Discovery"'s Michael Burnham.

 However, it is not an easy technique to master.
 After Spock uses the pinch in the episode "The Omega Glory", Kirk says to Spock, "Pity you can't teach me that", and Spock replies, "I have tried, Captain."
 In the film Star Trek III: The Search for Spock (1984), Dr. McCoy was unable to use the nerve pinch despite being in possession of Spock's katra (his "spirit" or "soul").

+In the film "Star Trek IV: The Voyage Home" (1986), Spock uses the nerve pinch on a disruptive bus passenger.
+When Kirk and Spock are traveling on a public bus, they encounter a punk rocker blaring his music on a boom box, to the discomfort of everyone around him.
+Spock takes matters into his own hands and performs a Vulcan nerve pinch.
+Part of the inspiration for the scene came from Nimoy's personal experiences with a similar character on the streets of New York: "[I was struck] by the arrogance of it, the aggressiveness of it, and I thought if I was Spock I'd pinch his brains out!"
+On learning about the scene, Kirk Thatcher, an associate producer on the film, convinced Nimoy to let him play the role; Thatcher shaved his hair into a mohawk and bought clothes to complete the part.
+Credited as "punk on bus", Thatcher (along with sound designer Mark Mangini) also wrote and recorded "I Hate You", the song in the scene, and it was his idea to have the punk—rendered unconscious by the pinch—hit the stereo and turn it off with his face.

 The nerve pinch has been shown being used on animals.
 In the Animated Series episode "Yesteryear", Spock uses the nerve pinch on a Le-matya (a mountain lion-like creature) to save the life of his younger self.
 In the 1989 film Star Trek V: The Final Frontier, Spock uses the pinch to subdue a horse during a battle.